 - Add a site map

-- Import information from other CMS platforms
+- Import content from different publishing platforms

-- Perform bulk content edits
+- Perform bulk data replacements

-- Prevent SPAM
+- Fight SPAM

 - Add and format tables

-- Create and manage QR codes
+- Add and manage QR codes

 - Improve Google search listings